 Safe interactions between kids and dogs are what every dog-loving parent wants.
 You may know all about dog bite prevention.
 You know better than to leave young children and dogs alone together.
 You have probably even child-proofed your dog.
-But have you trained your children too?
+While you can hope that every child should learn how to act around dogs, that isn't always the case.
+Some do not have a dog at home, may not have a lot of interaction, or just don't follow the rules.

-Every child should learn how to act around dogs, even if you do not have a dog at home.
 Many children are naturally drawn to dogs.
 Unfortunately, without the proper tools, kids may not know how to properly behave in order to keep themselves safe.
-Here is what all parents should teach their kids about respecting dogs and protecting themselves:
+Dog owners can learn to train their dogs to handle kids.

 - Start by softly petting the dog's chin or chest.
 Gentle scratching is also fine.